MFarabi619/Arduino/Scripts/README.md

 - Keypress using the `press()` function.
 - Typing text using the `typewrite()` function.
 - Adding delay using the `sleep()` function.

+## Learning Log for Github Actions

+- To my understanding thus far, Github Actions is merely a yaml file that contains instructions.
+These instructions can be triggered by events such as a push to the repository, or a pull request.
+  - Github then spins up a virutal machine to run the instructions, and then destroys the virtual machine once the instructions are completed.
+  - The virtual machine is called a runner.
+The runner is the host for the job.
+A job is a set of steps that execute on the same runner.
+The runner can be hosted by Github, or self-hosted.
+  - The operating system of the runner can be Windows, Linux, or MacOS.
+  - If Linux, the actions will be defined with bash commands.
+If Windows, the actions will be defined with Powershell commands and so on and so forth.
+- Using the `actions/checkout@v2` action to checkout the repository.
+- Fetch depth is 1 by default, which fetches the most recent commit.
+Setting it to 0 fetches all history.
+-